 You can also choose to book a pre-procedure consultation appointment prior to your surgery if that is your preference.
 Give us a call with your questions, or go ahead and request an appointment if you are ready.

-Dr. Tim McAuliff, MD is a board-certified physician in the Dallas-Fort Worth metroplex with an extensive medical background of having performed more than 4,000 safe, successful outpatient and clinic procedures and has a broad spectrum of experience in patient care within the hospital, clinic, and emergency department settings.
+Dr. Tim McAuliff, MD is a board-certified physician in the Dallas-Fort Worth metroplex with an extensive medical background.
+He has performed more than 4,000 safe, successful outpatient and clinic procedures and has a broad spectrum of experience in patient care within the hospital, clinic, and emergency department settings.

 Dr. McAuliff has chosen to make No-Needle No-Scalpel Vasectomy a primary focus of his clinic.
 He underwent extensive training with Dr. Neil Pollock, a foremost authority in this procedure.
 Dr. McAuliff is offering his patients techniques that are highly advanced, minimally invasive and have been performed safely on over 50,000 patients.

-Dr. McAuliff performs vasectomies at Gentle Procedures Clinic’s Dallas location.
+Dr. McAuliff performs vasectomies at Gentle Procedures Clinic’s Plano location.
 He does not use local hospitals because that could mean a long wait for you to have the procedure.
-By setting up his own private vasectomy centre, Dr. McAuliff has created a convenient situation for patients – you can be seen for your consultation and have your surgery within just days of calling the office at 469-931-0684.
+By setting up his own private vasectomy center, Dr. McAuliff has created a convenient situation for patients – you can be seen for your consultation and have your surgery done on the same day.
+Call 469-931-0684.

 In recent years, vasectomy has experienced a steady growth in its popularity amongst those Texans seeking permanent contraception.
 This trend suggests that more and more people are recognizing the overall convenience, safety and reliability of this procedure.
 Now, with the introduction of the No-Scalpel Vasectomy (NSV) and no needle technique, this procedure has become even more simple.